 Walking is the most ancient mode of transportation.
 It is also the most common and cheapest physical activity.
 Yet, arguably, walking more than other travel modes, is influenced by the sociodemographic characteristics of the walker (age, gender, income, culture), the environmental attributes of the setting (vehicular traffic, crime rates, air quality, etc.) and the characteristics of the urban form (availability, comfort, and quality of walking infrastructure, connectivity to different destinations).
 Additionally, different types of walking (walking to work or to school, for recreation, or to carry different errands) may be influenced by different factors.
 When walking is part of a larger trip that involves other modes, the type of interface of these different modes may also be critical.
 Despite the importance of walking for mobility, health and greener cities, certain types of walking trips have decreased over the last decades, specifically in countries of the Global North.
 For example, the market share of commuters walking to work has dropped significantly in the US, while walking trips to school have also decreased dramatically in this country, as well as in the UK and Australia.
 At the same time, cities have employed different design interventions to facilitate and enhance walking, and a number of indices have been created to assess walkability.
 Contributions to this special issue will review the literature to cast more light on some of these issues.

-The editor invites papers on a wide range of issues pertaining to the topic of walking.
-Some particularly interesting questions are as follows:
+The editor invites papers on a wide range of issues related to the topic of walking.
+Some particularly interesting questions being addressed are as follows:

 - What are the socio-cultural, environmental, and urban form determinants of walking and how have they changed over time?
 How may these determinants differ depending on different types of walking trips (i.e. commuting, walking for recreation or exercise, walking for errands) or different geographic contexts (urban, suburban, exurban, rural)?